przmv/interactive-cli-prompts/post.md

-## Introduction
+## Tidal Migrations 💓 CLI applications

 Do you like CLI applications?
-I love them! `vim` is my favorite editor and I manage my source code using `git` from my terminal.
-Every day I use `bash`, `awk`, `sed` and lots of other CLI tools and apps for work and fun.
-Also, I like to develop [CLI apps](https://get.tidal.sh/) and with this post, I'm going to show you how to implement different interactive prompts for your CLI apps written in Go.
+We love them!
+At Tidal Migrations we use full-featured GUI IDEs and editors like VS Code and Emacs but also `vim` and `git` running in our terminals.
+Every day we use `bash`, `awk`, `sed` and lots of other CLI tools and apps for work and fun.
+Also, we like to develop [CLI apps](https://get.tidal.sh/) and with this post, we're going to show you how to implement different interactive prompts for your CLI apps written in Go.

 ## Passing data to CLI apps